AuroraRoboticsLab/GodotRobot/README.md

  - Switch to GodotRobot/ terminal and `scons` build.
  - Switch to Godot Engine and Project -> Reload Current Project.

+You also need [Blender 3](https://download.blender.org/release/Blender3.0/), at least version 3.0 (Blender 4+ does not seem to work).
+Attach the Blender install path to Godot in Godot Engine -> Editor -> Settings -> FileSystem -> Import -> Blender 3 Path.
+I set mine to "/usr/bin", the default on Ubuntu.

 ## Terrain Nodes